REconnect Community Initiative Funding Grant

 Community Leadership Learning

 All project leaders will learn together with other project leaders.
-Through a 6 week peer-learning program, they will share successes and struggles, and learn from each other as they begin their projects.
+Through a six week peer-learning program, they will share successes and struggles, and learn from each other as they begin their projects.
 The topics will depend on the group interest, but could include learning about your community, how to meet new people, and project planning and reporting.

 Approach